Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Vertex algebras in algebraic geometry and topology

 We give here an explicit description of the vertex algebra $(\hat{H}_*(\mathcal{P}_X),\ket{0},e^{zT}, Y)$ which will apply some of the work of Joyce \cite{Joycehall} and Gross \cite{gross}.
-We also set some notations, conventions and write down some useful identities.
-In the following, $X$ is a connected smooth projective variety of dimension $n$ unless specified.
+We also set some notations, and conventions and write down some useful identities.
+All of this will later be used to compute explicitly the classes